Your Complete Guide to Account-Based Marketing (ABM)

 Most commonly, ABM and target account lists are used for inclusion, whereby you directly target the accounts on your list.
 For example, you might choose ABM for inclusion to target:

-- Companies your Sales and Marketing teams have identified as an excellent fit for your business's products or solutions.
+- Companies and accounts your Sales and Marketing teams have identified as an excellent fit for your products or solutions.

 - Accounts similar to your existing client base.